Last updated: 3:30 p.m. (ET), 04/24/2026

 Operation Epic Fury is stressing military capabilities—aircraft carriers, bombers, missile defense systems—in ways that will have an impact in other theaters around the world.
 That includes US efforts to credibly deter Chinese aggression and prevail against China in a future conflict.
 Monitoring the military assets that are relevant to US strategy in the Indo-Pacific and currently deployed to Iran offers insight into how the war might affect the US military’s readiness to meet the threat posed by Beijing—the most consequential challenge the United States faces.

 Actual numbers of US inventory and deployment data are classified.
-This tracker, developed by the Scowcroft Center for Strategy and Security’s Forward Defense team, provides estimates for a subset of assets where open-source information is most reliable.
-It will be regularly updated and expanded with new data and expert context.
+This tracker, developed by the Scowcroft Center for Strategy and Security’s Forward Defense team, provides weekly estimates for a subset of assets where open-source information is most reliable.

-- Aircraft carriers: One of four available US aircraft carriers—the USS Abraham Lincoln—is deployed to support Operation Epic Fury.
-US officials announced this week that it will be joined by a second one.
-US officials also indicated that the United States could have three carriers deployed to the region for some time.
+- Aircraft carriers: Three of four available US aircraft carriers—the USS Abraham Lincoln (CVN-72), the USS Gerald R. Ford (CVN-78), and the USS George H.W.
+Bush (CVN-77)—are deployed to support Operation Epic Fury.
+US officials indicated that the United States could have three carriers deployed to the region for some time.

 - The US Fifth Fleet, headquartered in Manama, Bahrain, has three littoral combat ships (LCS) outfitted with mine countermeasures mission packages.
-In the week of March 15, the Navy confirmed that two are currently in Singapore for a “scheduled maintenance and logistics stop,” with the third reportedly in the Indian Ocean—presumably to avoid Iranian attacks.
+In mid-March, two were in Singapore for a “scheduled maintenance and logistics stop,” with the third reportedly in the Indian Ocean—presumably to avoid Iranian attacks.

 - LCS are modular and can be outfitted with a variety of mission packages.
 Only four of the twenty-eight LCS have been equipped with the mine countermeasures mission package, according to the Navy.

-- The Navy decommissioned four of its eight Avenger Mine Countermeasure ships assigned to the US Fifth Fleet, in September 2025.
+- The Navy decommissioned four of its eight Avenger-class ships assigned to the US Fifth Fleet in September 2025.
 The four remaining Avengers are homeported in Sasebo, Japan.

-- Landing Helicopter Assault (LHA)/Landing Helicopter Dock (LHD): One of the three ships available from the LHA/LHD classes—the USS Tripoli (LHA-7)—is committed to Operation Epic Fury as part of the deployment of an amphibious ready group and Marine expeditionary unit (ARG/MEU), with another, the USS Boxer (LHD-4), reportedly en route to the Middle East.
+- Landing Helicopter Assault (LHA)/Landing Helicopter Dock (LHD): One of the three ships available from the LHA/LHD classes—the USS Tripoli (LHA-7)—is committed to Operation Epic Fury as part of the deployment of an amphibious ready group and Marine expeditionary unit (ARG-MEU).
+Another, the USS Boxer (LHD-4), is reportedly en route to the Middle East.

 - The only other known deployed LHD is the USS Iwo Jima (LHD-7) in the Caribbean.